Comparing two samples using stambo

 \end{tabular}

-What we can se above, is that the test does not detect an effect and the 95% on the effect size are very wide.
+What we can se above, is that the test detects an effect where thereis actually no effect

 [9]: